 For more info: Vienna Tourist Information.
 Link to Google map.

 In addition to the natural lakes you will find a multitude of artificial lakes, many of which are almost natural and beautifully landscaped.
 One of our favorites is Seebad Riegersburg – a small bathing lake with a great park around and an associated restaurant.
-A few hundred meters away you will find a small picturesque village and not least one of the most spectacular medieval castles in Austria, the Riegersburg.
+A few hundred meters away you find the small picturesque village Riegersburg, named after one of the most spectacular medieval castles in Austria.